Foodies guide to Dusseldorf | Top places for food travellers

 Discover beer culture in Dusseldorf on this small-group guided beer tour to different breweries.
 Learn about local brewing culture and taste hundreds of years of experience at historic breweries and more modern counterparts.

 Stop at three different breweries and enjoy an included beer at each one while listening to stories about Dusseldorf.
-It’s an essential part of a foodie trip to Dusseldorf and you can learn so much about German’sy drinking culture while sampling local beers.
+It’s an essential part of a foodie trip to Dusseldorf, and you can learn so much about German drinking culture while sampling local beers.

 Uerige microbrewery

 In the old town, you will find the iconic Uerige microbrewery, which has been brewing since 1862.
-It’s one of the best traditional pubs in Dusseldorf and can be visited as part of a Beer Walking Tour in Dusseldorf.
+It’s one of the best traditional pubs in Dusseldorf and can be visited as part of a Beer Walking Tour.

 Their ‘Uerige beer’ is made from several malts, including barley, caramel, and roasted malt and is served in dinky, 200ml glasses that are quickly refilled by eagle-eyed bar staff.

-Make sure to have a pickled egg with your beer and eat it ‘Dusseldorf style’ by removing the shell, cutting your egg in half, and adding salt, pepper, and vinegar before eating in one gulp.
+Make sure to have a pickled egg with your beer and eat it ‘Dusseldorf style’ by removing the shell, cutting your egg in half, and adding salt, pepper, and vinegar in one gulp before eating.
 Trust me; you’ll need some stodge after a morning of beer sampling.

 Wine tasting Dusseldorf